 Besides day trips, quite a few visitors to Italy choose to visit Croatia too and are using these fast ferries for one-way journeys to continue further along the Croatian coast or to other Italian destinations.

 If you are visiting Venice or Istria it can be a great idea to take a day or two detours to visit either of those places.
-The ferries are connecting Italian and Croatian coast from April to September, starting from once a week to six times a week, depending on the season.
+The ferries are connecting the Italian and Croatian coasts from April to September, starting from once a week to six times a week, depending on the season.

-As Venice to Croatia is fast and short ferry journey (up to 3 hrs), there are no cabins available as it doesn’t include overnight crossings.
+As Venice to Croatia is a fast and short ferry journey (up to 3 hrs), there are no cabins available as it doesn’t include overnight crossings.

 Fast ferry from Pesaro and Cesenatico to Rovinj, Losinj, Pag, Rab and Zadar

-Although Venice is among the most popular Italian destinations and a very busy in the North Adriatic region, there is also another option – Pesaro and Cesenatico are is also a busy ferry connecting points between Croatian and Italian coasts.
+Although Venice is among the most popular Italian destinations and very busy in the North Adriatic region, there is also another option – Pesaro and Cesenatico are is also a busy ferry connecting points between the Croatian and Italian coasts.

-A fast catamaran ferry connection between Pesaro or Cesenatico to Rovinj, Losinj, Pag, Rab and Zadar is running in July and August connecting Croatian and Italian coast several times a week.
+A fast catamaran ferry connection between Pesaro or Cesenatico to Rovinj, Losinj, Pag, Rab and Zadar is running in July and August connecting Croatian and Italian coasts several times a week.
 The advance booking for these lines is advisable due to the limited amount of places available on these ferries.

 Southern Italy to Croatia Ferries

 Southern Italy to Croatia is all overnight and fairly slow ferry crossings (up to 11 hrs) that are run by large car and passenger ferries offering deck and cabins accommodation too.
-These crossings are popular among passengers exploring Italy by car or camper vans as well as among backpackers and budget travellers.
+These crossings are popular among passengers exploring Italy by car or camper vans as well as among backpackers and budget travelers.

 Ancona to Zadar Ferries

-Jadrolinija, the local Croatian ferry company, maintains direct car ferry service from Ancona to Zadar and back from May to September.
+Jadrolinija, the local Croatian ferry company, maintains a direct car ferry service from Ancona to Zadar and back from May to September.
 The journey is an overnight crossing by a large car ferry boat with almost unlimited deck passenger spaces.

-If you are foot passenger and do not need a cabin, advance booking for this ferry is not essential.
+If you are a foot passenger and do not need a cabin, advance booking for this ferry is not essential.
 However, if you have a car or need a cabin, it is advisable to book well ahead.